Podge Collins: Senior

 Collins made his senior championship debut at right wing-forward in a 2-17 to 1-18 defeat by Waterford on 17 June 2012.

 On 8 September 2013, Collins lined out against Cork in his first All-Ireland final.
 Three second-half goals through Conor Lehane, Anthony Nash and Pa Cronin, and a tenth point of the game from Patrick Horgan gave Cork a one-point lead as injury time came to an end.
 A last-gasp point from corner-back Domhnall O'Donovan earned Clare a 0-25 to 3-16 draw.
 The replay on 28 September was regarded as one of the best in recent years.
 Clare's Shane O'Donnell was a late addition to the team, and went on to score a hat-trick of goals in the first nineteen minutes of the game.
 Horgan top scored for Cork, however, further goals from Conor McGrath and Darach Honan secured a 5-16 to 3-16 victory for Clare.
 It was Collins's first All-Ireland medal.
 He rounded off the season by collecting his first All-Star award, while he was also a nominee for Hurler of the Year.

 In 2014 along with his brother Sean he joined up with the Clare senior football team who were managed by his father Colm.
 He played during their NFL Div 4 campaign, but missed out on the final.
 He then lined out in the Munster Senior Football Championship game with Waterford, he missed out on the replay due to hurling.
 He returned to the side for the Munster semi final where Clare went down by 4 points to Kerry.
 Clare then entered round 2 of the qualifiers where they faced Carlow.
 Collins scored a goal as his side ran out 4-26 to 2-13 winners.
 In the next round despite leading for long stages of the game Clare fell short by a point to Kildare.

 At the end of the 2014 Collins along with his brother reported they would be committing to football only for the 2015 season.
 In October 2015, it was reported that Collins would again play with the Clare footballers and hurlers in 2016.

+In December 2023, Collins announced his retirement from inter-county football.